Gk1694/Data_Science/README.md

 *Analyze Data in Python: How to do some introductory analysis in Python using functions like dataframe.head() to view the first few lines of the dataset, dataframe.info() to view the column names and data types.

+## Lesson Summary
+In this lesson, you have learned how to:
+* **Identify and Handle Missing Values:** Drop rows with incomplete information and impute missing data using the mean values.
+* **Understand Data Formatting:** Wrangle features in a dataset and make them meaningful for data analysis.
+* **Apply normalization to a data set:** By understanding the relevance of using feature scaling on your data and how normalization and standardization have varying effects on your data analysis.